-So, in order improve your overall conditioning for Brazilian Jiu-Jitsu you need to develop multiple athletic qualities.
-For grappling, you need isometric strength, explosive strength, agility, flexibility, grip strength, endurance etc. Now imagine having to train each of these qualities independently, on top of training Jiu-Jitsu.
+So, in order to improve your overall conditioning for Brazilian Jiu-Jitsu, you need to develop multiple athletic qualities.
+For grappling, you need isometric strength, explosive strength, agility, flexibility, grip strength, endurance, etc. Now imagine having to train each of these qualities independently, on top of training Jiu-Jitsu.
 Even a professional athlete would have trouble adhering to such a schedule.
 For the everyday Joe, this is simply impossible.
 Luckily, there are options out there to make even the busiest grapplers better while not taking up much of their time.
 The only rule of thumb to remember is to keep getting the hours on the mats in.
 That’s where shortcuts don’t work.

 A Quick Conditioning Fix

 When looking to improve Jiu-Jitsu conditioning while juggling dozens of everyday tasks, the emphasis must be on efficiency.
 Not all training methods are created equal and you should youse this to your advantage.
 You need to look for the methods that allow for the development of multiple qualities at the same time.
 While many fitness experts claim that this is not possible, the evidence points to the contrary.
 At least in terms of grappling martial arts.

 For grappling specific strength and conditioning, it doesn’t take powerlifter strength, marathon running endurance, and bodybuilder-like physique.
 Just like it doesn’t take a deep knowledge of grappling for MMA.
 You only need what you can successfully use.
 In those terms, workouts should be designed around your needs and time constraints.
 A few other factors also have to be taken into account.